Guide Course Southern Africa: Trails Guide

 As part of your educational nature adventure, you and your team will set off into the wilderness every day under the guidance of an experienced guide to acquire valuable knowledge about the flora and fauna of the region and to learn more about nature and species conservation as well as current measures and initiatives to preserve biodiversity.

-Background of the Trails Guide training
+Background of the Apprentice Trails Guide training

 No matter if you already are a qualified field guide or simply a true nature enthusiast, eager to acquire new knowledge and to experience a real outdoor adventure: When joining this training course, you gain profound knowledge about nature and wilderness, increase your situational awareness and learn about the meaning of the environment that surrounds you.

-After acquiring the practical skills and essential theory knowledge you have the chance to obtain the official FGASA Trails Guide Back-up qualification.
-But even when your intention to join is not qualification-driven, you will benefit from taking part in the course for the rest of your life: Roaming the African bush day by day, exploring the wilderness with all of your senses and learning in and from nature is, without any doubt, an incomparable once-in-a-lifetime experience.
+After acquiring the practical skills and essential theory knowledge you have the chance to obtain the official FGASA Apprentice Trails Guide qualification.
+But even when your intention to join is not qualification-driven, you will benefit from taking part in the course for the rest of your life: Roaming the African bush day by day, exploring the wilderness with all of your senses, and learning in and from nature is, without any doubt, an incomparable once-in-a-lifetime experience.

 Spend an unparalleled year amidst Africa's wild nature and get trained as a Professional Field Guide